When a patient is harmed, how do we respond?

 Why did these two employees think that was a good idea?
 By the time I got the case 10 years later, that question had become even more poignant.
 I discovered that the hospital’s obstetrician—who had mismanaged a shoulder dystocia so badly that the baby girl suffered a global brain injury—had accounted for four more similar cases since then.
 That really left an impression on me:

-When patients suffer harm, it’s about a lot more than financial priorities and financial exposure.
+When patient harm occurs, it’s about a lot more than financial priorities and financial exposure.

 Many years later, I received a chilling Friday afternoon phone call from the director of maternal fetal medicine (high-risk obstetrics) at an academic health system.
 “I just delivered a blue and unresponsive baby.
 She’s off to the NICU,” he told me.
 “I’m reasonably sure she’s brain damaged.
 And this one’s on us.”